 Experience – Experience is key, as lenders want to ensure you have a track record of delivering the sort of scheme you are looking to build out.

-Profit – Funders will assess the likely profit in 2 ways.
+Profit – Funders will assess the likely profit in two ways.
 Firstly, they will judge the uplift in total cost of at least 20% for the scheme to be viable.
 It goes without saying, but the higher the margin, the more attractive the proposal.

 Secondly, potential JV partners will generally only get involved in sites with a GDV over £1,000,000.
 Sites above £2,000,000 tend to be the most attractive due to the increased potential profit.